kirame09/sparkpost-api-documentation/services/recipient_list_api.md

 |header_to|string       |Email address to display in the "To" header instead of _address.email_ (for BCC)|no|Used when channel is "email"|
 |token|string|See Push Specific Attributes |required if channel is "gcm" or "apn"|
 |app_id|string|See Push Specific Attributes |required if channel is "gcm" or "apn"|

-##### Address as an Array
-In anticipation of upcoming multichannel support _address_ can be a JSON array.
-If _address_ is a JSON array, each of its entries must either be a string or JSON object and each will be individually interpretted as described above in Address Attributes.
-Currently, *only the first entry* in the array will be used.
 ##### Notes on channel
 Communication channels other than email are currently only supported for inline recipient lists.
 Fields unrelated to the value of _channel_ are ignored.
 A field is considered unrelated if it is not required for that value of _channel_ unless mentioned otherwise in Notes